tanhata/thiisisfasterthanPS/README.md

 # This is faster than PS!

-Quick code to execute some cool gifs for projects, academic, proefessional and personal.
+Quick code to execute some cool gifs for projects, academic, professional and personal.

 ![](Harlem.gif)